Knowledge base

 Delete an IMAP account

-Refer to the chapter "Stop using an account" by changing the system version at the top of the page if necessary (be careful: do not delete a POP3 account without saving your messages first).
+Refer to the chapter "Stop using an account" by changing the system version at the top of the page if necessary (note: do not delete a POP-configured account without saving your messages first).

 Delete an Apple profile